Egypt election: Is President el-Sisi poised to win a third term?

 Meanwhile, the government has pushed ahead with several mega projects, such as building a new capital outside Cairo.

 Over the last decade, the United Arab Emirates and Saudi Arabia have extended millions in credit lines to a beleaguered Cairo.
-The IMF has extended a loan of $3bn, the fourth such bailout in the last six years.
+The IMF has extended a loan of $3bn, the fourth such instance of support in the last six years.
 Public debt, estimated to be around 85 percent of Egypt’s annual production, has led to a dollar crisis, as both the public and the government scramble for hard currency either to get their household through the week or release millions in imports sitting in harbours around the country, waiting for customs to be paid.

 Regional clout and balance